 - If fresh green beans aren’t available, frozen green beans will also work.

-- Use a high-quality store-bought or homemade chicken broth for the best flavor.
+- Whenever I make soup, I always go with a high-quality store-bought broth, homemade chicken broth or vegetable broth for the best flavor.

 - Be careful not to overcook the pasta.
 Wait until the last 15 minutes to add it in.